To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 • Step 5.
 If your blood sugar goes back to normal, eat a snack or meal.
 This is to keep your blood sugar in a safe range.

-If after step 4 you still don’t feel well and your blood sugar is still low, have someone drive you to your healthcare provider’s office or the hospital emergency room.
+If after step 4 you still don’t feel well and your blood sugar is still low, have someone drive you to your health care provider’s office or the hospital emergency room.

 You may also want to talk with your provider about if you should be prescribed a glucagon shot.
 Glucagon is a hormone that quickly raises blood sugar.
 It can reverse serious symptoms.
+A nasal version of glucagon is now also available.
+It can be easier to use than the shot.

 Playing it smart